 What happens during a total Hip Replacement?

-There are different surgical approaches to hip replacement and during the procedure, ceramic, metal or plastic components may be used.
-However, a majority of hip replacements is conducted with plastic and metal components.
+There are different surgical approaches to hip replacement and during the procedure, ceramic, metal, or plastic components may be used.
+However, a majority of hip replacements are conducted with plastic and metal components.

 During the procedure, the femur, which is part of the thigh bone and its head is removed a new “artificial” ball is fixed into the remaining thigh bone.
 The acetabulum is then roughened to receive a new socket component and to join up with the new ball component.